Fully independent in a unique location with capacity thoughtfully limited to create amazing intimacy.

 Turtle Tempo - "110 Above might just be the best kept secret in the world, the intimate indie festival which takes place in Gopsall Hall Farm celebrated its 10 year anniversary this year and you truly run out of superlatives to describe it, you’re spoiled with the créme de la créme when it comes to UK music artists."

 You pitch your tent with your friends and then take in the breathtaking views across the Leicestershire countryside.
 Whilst gazing you notice “The Temple” ruins - a place that inspired Handel to compose “The Messiah” - and your first sign that music runs through the veins of Gopsall Hall Farm.

 You wander from the campsite through ancient woodland to be greeted by sheer energy charged by powerful vocals and stunning guitar riffs.
 You’re at the Commune Stage.

 You decide to explore further and walk past the meadow towards Lower Gopsall.
 Before arriving you see a giant tipi with a tribal drumming session in full flow and others sitting back and relaxing under the warm August sunshine.

 Once you arrive in Lower Gopsall you first notice an imposing building known as the Old Town Hall.
 A structure so majestic that artists and the audience are at one.
-You enter, see the sun piece through its weathered panes, stand, listen, and get caught in the moment.
+You enter, see the sun pierce through its weathered panes, stand, listen, and get caught in the moment.

 Next you decide to explore Lower Gopsall more and a gentle short stroll takes you to the Gopsall Inn.
-Upon arrival you cannot help but be engaged by a contagious acoustic performance on its stage, which sites neatly in front of an old shepherd's hut.
+Upon arrival you cannot help but be engaged by a contagious acoustic performance on its stage, which sits neatly in front of an old shepherd's hut.
 Lost, for a moment, you turn around and order two ice cold drinks.

 Your day has only just begun.